davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 end
 p new_array
 ```
+This will return an array of booleans, because that's what the ``start_with?`` method returns. ``map`` takes the return from the block and adds it to a new collection.
+So an aray [false, true, false, false, true] is returned, based on what each element returns when they're passed to the ``star_with?`` method.
 ### Example 6

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?